e30chris/Ansible-MacDeploy/README.md

 Role Name
 =========

 The goal is to deploy a Mac using mostly Homebrew.
-Bonus goal would be to do post install setup like adding Github and Amazon creds.

 Requirements
 ------------